dybiszb/BachelorThesis/README.md

 # Bachelor Thesis

 ## Building
-NOTE: Currently only Windows platform is supported.
+Note: Currently only Windows platform is supported.
 Sources have been checked on Windows 10 64b.
 Please let me know about any issues.
 - In repository main folder call following commands:
 ```